HOW HEALTHY IS YOUR LIVER?

 - It helps us fight off infections and illness

-- It makes proteins which help blood to clot
+- It makes proteins which help the blood clot

 - It helps to control our cholesterol